fmalina/revisions-blocl/activism/thegreatdivide.md

 dollars while leaving workers and homeowners in the lurch, the system is unfair.

-None of this is the outcome of inexorable economic forces, either; it’s the result of policies and politics—what we  did and didn’t do.
+None of this is the outcome of inexorable economic forces, either; it’s the result of policies and politics—what we  did and didn't do.

 And if these policies continue, these conditions will grow even worse.